Animal Health Committee (AHC)

-The committee members include the chief veterinary officers (CVOs) of the Commonwealth, states and territories, along with representatives from the CSIRO Australian Centre for Disease Preparedness (formerly Australian Animal Health Laboratory (CSIRO), the Department of Agriculture and Water Resources and the Department of the Environment.
+The committee members include the chief veterinary officers (CVOs) of the Commonwealth, states and territories, along with representatives from the CSIRO Australian Centre for Disease Preparedness (formerly Australian Animal Health Laboratory (CSIRO), the Department of Agriculture and the Department of the Environment.
 There are also observers from Animal Health Australia, Wildlife Health Australia, and the New Zealand Ministry for Primary Industries.

 What does the AHC do?